Managing Director, ICT Consultant and Business Advisor

 Capability demonstrated

-Operational discipline, service empathy and early capability in converting support patterns into better systems.
+Operational discipline, service empathy, administration capability and early ability to convert support patterns into better systems, documentation, reporting and communication tools.

 Responsibilities

-- Support staff technology needs and improve repeatable service-desk practices.
+- Support staff technology needs across desktop, administration and business-critical support contexts.

-- Develop knowledgebase and reporting approaches to improve visibility and consistency.
+- Develop knowledgebase, reporting and support-site approaches to improve visibility and consistency.

-- Communicate technical issues in terms users and managers could act on.
+- Use communication tools and reporting analysis to explain technical issues in terms users and managers could act on.

 Outcomes

-- Strengthened the connection between hands-on support and structured operational improvement.
+- Strengthened the connection between hands-on support, service-desk improvement and structured operational reporting.

-- Built practical experience in user-centred ICT service delivery.
+- Built practical experience in user-centred ICT service delivery and support communication.

 Technologies and operating model